-Applicants must upload a USMLE Step 1 score or COMLEX Level 1 report to complete the application.
-In addition to providing these results, applicants will be asked to report the number of times the exam has been taken.
+Ophthalmology will continue its preference signaling with the number of signals increasing from 7 to 10.
+Additional information is available in the separate Preference Signaling FAQ found on the SF Match website as well as on the AUPO website at https://aupo. org on the Programs and Services/Medical Student Resources page.
 The completion of USMLE Step 2 (CK) or COMLEX-USA Level 2-CE, however, is not required at the time of application submission.
 The timing of Step 2/Level 2 is up to the applicant, after consultation with medical school advisors.
-If Step 2/Level 2 has been taken before submission, applicants must upload a Step 2/Level 2 score report.
+If Step 2/Level 2 has been taken before submission, applicants must enter the exam details in the Personal Information form and upload the Step 2/Level 2 score report.